$L^p$-Norm Bounds for Automorphic Forms via Spectral Reciprocity: Introduction

 \subsubsection{Conditional Improvements}

-We highlight that the strength of \hyperref[thm:L4]{Theorem \ref*{thm:L4}} lies in the fact that it is an \emph{unconditional} power-saving improvement upon Sogge's bound, as \hyperref[thm:L4]{Theorem \ref*{thm:L4}} can be greatly strengthened \emph{conditionally}.
+We highlight that the strengths of \hyperref[thm:L4]{Theorems \ref*{thm:L4}} and \ref{thm:L4modified} lie in the fact that these are \emph{unconditional} power-saving improvements upon Sogge's bound, as these bounds can be greatly strengthened \emph{conditionally}.
 Watson observed that under the assumption of the generalised Lindel\"{o}f hypothesis for $\GL_3 \times \GL_2$ Rankin--Selberg $L$-functions and $\GL_2$ standard $L$-functions, we have the almost sharp upper bound $\|g\|_4 \ll_{\e} \lambda_g^{\e}$ \cite[Corollary 2]{Wat08}\footnote{Sarnak \cite[Theorem 3]{Sar03} announced a proof, joint with Watson, of the almost sharp upper bound $\|g\|_4 \ll_{\e} \lambda_g^{\e}$ for Hecke--Maa\ss{} cusp forms $g$ on $\Gamma \backslash \Hb$ conditional only on the generalised Ramanujan conjecture (see additionally \cite[p.~62]{Wat08}, and compare \hyperref[fig:Soggediagram]{Figure \ref*{fig:Soggediagram}} to \cite[Figure 6]{Sar03}).
 However, this claim has subsequently been withdrawn (cf.~\cite[Remark 3.3]{Hum18}).}.
-Buttcane and the second author improved this to the \emph{asymptotic} $\|g\|_4^4 \sim 3$ under the same assumption \cite[Theorem 1.1]{BuK17}, in accordance with the random wave conjecture.
+Buttcane and the second author improved this to the \emph{asymptotic formula} $\|g\|_4^4 \sim 3$ under the same assumption \cite[Theorem 1.1]{BuK17}, in accordance with the random wave conjecture.